 Cape Town is part of the City of Cape Town metropolitan municipality, approximately 400 square kilometers in area with a population density of 1,530 people per square kilometer.

 Cape Town has many notable neighborhoods.
 The Atlantic Seaboard to the west of Cape Town, for example, has some of the most expensive real estate in the country and the highest concentration of multimillionaires in the city.
 The Northern Suburbs are comprised mostly of Afrikaans-speaking people while the Southern Suburbs are mostly English-speaking people.
 The Cape Flats to the southeast of the central business district is often called "Apartheid's dumping ground" as it became home to people the apartheid government considered non-white.

-Cape Town is one of the most multicultural cities in the world and is a major destination for expatriates and immigrants.
+Cape Town is one of the most multicultural cities in the world and is a significant destination for expatriates and immigrants.